Daivik1520/SAM-v2/README.md

 - Better multilingual voice packs and hotword configuration
 - Plugin system for smart‑home and productivity integrations
 - Packaged installer via `pyinstaller`
+ - Optional local/offline modes for voice and chat
+ - Centralized model/provider config and key management

 Contributing
 - Issues and PRs are welcome!